| [ << ] | [ < ] | [ Up ] | [ > ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 Here are the default values of several important configuration

-variables under UNIX
+variables under UNIX:

 import settings; psviewer="gv"; pdfviewer="acroread"; gs="gs";

-, the (installation-dependent) default values of
+Under MSDOS, the (installation-dependent) default values of

 these configuration variables are determined automatically from the

-registry.
+Microsoft Windows registry.
 Viewer settings (such as

-) can be set to the string
+psviewer and pdfviewer) can be set to the string

-to request the application normally associated with the
+cmd to request the application normally associated with the

 corresponding file type.

-For PDF format output, the gs
+For PDF format output, the gs setting specifies the

-location of the PostScript
+location of the PostScript-to-PDF processor Ghostscript,

 available from http://sourceforge.net/projects/ghostscript/.

-specifies the location of the PDF
+The setting pdfviewer specifies the location of the PDF

-systems, to support automatic document
+viewer.
+On UNIX systems, to support automatic document

-, we recommend copying the file
+reloading in Adobe Reader, we recommend copying the file

-system directory (by default,
+reload.js from the Asymptote system directory (by default,

-under UNIX
+/usr/local/share/asymptote under UNIX to

-represents the appropriate Adobe Reader
+where x.x represents the appropriate Adobe Reader

 version number.
 The automatic document reload feature must then be